natanfudge/Loggy/README.md

 `fileName:dog.jpg`

 ### Logical operators
-Logical operator may be used to AND/OR filters.
+Logical operator may be used to AND/OR/NOT filters.
 (Although AND is the default for space-seperated filters).
 Parentheses may be used to disambiguate.
 Logical operators are not relevant for time range filtering.
 #### Syntax
 `<filter> OR <filter>`
 `<filter> AND <filter>`
 `(<filters>) OR (<filters>)`
 `(<filters>) AND (<filters>)`
+`NOT <filter>`
+`NOT (<filter> OR <filter>)`
 #### Examples
 `id:200 or level:info`
-`fileName:dog.jpg and (levelExact:warn or levelExact:error)`
+`fileName:dog.jpg and not (levelExact:warn or levelExact:error)`